hoangsonww/The-MovieVerse-Database/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request
+6. Install Emscritpen (refer to the README.md file in utils directory [here](utils/README.md).
+7. Compile the C code (refer to the README.md file in utils directory [here](utils/README.md).
+8. Take a look at the project configuration directory (project-config) and make sure that the paths are correct.
+9. Visit the backend directory and install the dependencies (if any):
+    ```
+    npm install
+    ```
+10. Start the backend server:
+    ```
+    npm start
+    ```
+11. Visit the frontend directory (root) and install the dependencies (if any):
+    ```
+    npm install
+    ```
+12. Start the frontend server:
+    ```
+    npm start
+    ```
+13. Visit the mobile app directory and install the dependencies (if any):
+    ```
+    npm install
+    ```
+14. Start the mobile app server:
+    ```
+    npm start
+    ```
+15. Enjoy and let me know if you have any questions!

+## Privacy Policy

+The MovieVerse is committed to protecting your privacy.
+This Privacy Policy explains how your personal information is collected, used, and disclosed by The MovieVerse.
+Feel free to visit our [Privacy Policy](https://movie-verse.com/src/html/privacy-policy) page to learn more.

+## Terms of Service

+By accessing or using The MovieVerse, you agree to be bound by our [Terms of Service](https://movie-verse.com/src/html/terms-of-service).

 ## License